-Certificate II Visual Arts CAD
+Certificate II Visual Arts Computer Aided Design.

-Certificate III Visual Arts CAD embeds design principles that can be incorporated into product manufacturing, Architectural and Structural drafting, Mechanical engineering and many other forms of design.
+Certificate III Visual Arts Computer Aided Design embeds design principles that can be incorporated into product manufacturing, Architectural and Structural drafting, Mechanical engineering and many other forms of design.
 Students will have access to the latest technologies used in current and emerging industries.
 For example CNC Lasers, 3D printers and vinyl cutting technologies.
-Autodesk is an industry-leading drawing package.
-If it's been 3D modelled, prototyped or manufactured, it is most likely a drawing program that we will be using in this subject.
-Certificate III Visual Arts CAD is the perfect stepping stone for future employment.
+Autodesk Fusion 360 is an industry-leading drawing package.

 This Qualification is made up of 12 Competencies (four Core and eight Electives).
-To complete the certificate, the following Units of Competency must be completed:
+To complete the certificate, the following Units of Competency must be completed.
+Some of these units will have previously been completed as part of the Certificate II course and don't need to be repeated.